jfur15/articul8/README.md

  # articul8
  # news scraper repo

  # Hey!
-Here's a test commit. -Steven
+Here's a test commit. -Steven (Now it should say who pushed this.)